ozziej/PostRebel/docs/workspace-implementation-plan.md

-# Workspace & Secrets Implementation Plan
+# Workspace & Secrets Implementation Plan (COMPLETED)

 ## Overview
-Implement a workspace-based project structure with automatic secrets management to prevent credentials from being committed to git.
+Implement a workspace-based project structure with automatic secrets management to prevent credentials from being committed to git. **This plan has been fully implemented.**

 ## Folder Structure